 Dr. Andrew Weil Talks About Gratitude

 Doctor Andrew Weil is talking about gratitude.
-He was recently asked, “I recently heard that being grateful is good for you – that it boosts the immune system.
+He was asked, “I recently heard that being grateful is good for you – that it boosts the immune system.
 This sounds far-fetched to me.
 Is there anything to it?”

 His reply was: